The Financial Technology Law Review: Belgium

 Innovation income deduction

-Belgian companies are subject to corporate income tax at a rate of 25 per cent as from 2020.
+Belgian companies are subject to corporate income tax at a rate of 25 per cent.
 The innovation income deduction allows Belgian companies to deduct 85 per cent of the net income that they derive from qualified IP, thus reducing the effective tax rate to 3.75 per cent.
 Software (original creations or derived works that fulfil a certain originality threshold) that did not generate any income before 1 July 2016 may qualify.
 In practice, it is advisable to request a binding opinion from the Belgian Federal Science Policy Office (Belspo) about whether the software qualifies.
-The innovation income deduction is based on a nexus approach, in other words, it will only be available to the extent that the company has itself incurred qualifying R&D expenditures that have given rise to the income derived from the software.
+The innovation income deduction is based on a nexus approach; in other words, it will only be available to the extent that the company has itself incurred qualifying R&D expenditures that have given rise to the income derived from the software.

 Exemption for remittance of professional withholding tax